Analysis | How China’s Mystery Pneumonia Illness is Different From SARS

 3. What’s the cause?

-Chinese authorities identified a novel (not seen before) coronavirus in one of the pneumonia patients hospitalized in Wuhan after conducting gene sequencing, the WHO said.
-Doctors subsequently confirmed 41 people had been infected with the virus, reducing the number of cases from 59.
+Chinese authorities identified a novel (not seen before) coronavirus in one of the pneumonia patients hospitalized in Wuhan after conducting gene sequencing.
 The WHO has labeled the new virus 2019-nCoV.
 Genomic data was made publicly available in mid-January, enabling scientists outside China to study its genetic fingerprint for clues about where and how it might have emerged.
-Andrew Rambaut, a professor of molecular evolution at the University of Edinburgh, said it is 89% similar to a SARS-related bat coronavirus, although that doesn’t necessarily mean it comes from bats.
+A report prepared for the International Journal of Infectious Diseases found it is at least 70% similar in its genetic makeup to the SARS virus, but “appears clinically milder” in terms of severity, fatality rate and transmissibility.

 4. How are people being infected?

 Like the source of the virus, the way it spreads is also unknown.
 The WHO quoted the Chinese authorities as saying it doesn’t transmit readily between people.
 Investigators have focused on the wholesale seafood market in Wuhan, where most of the people infected either worked or shopped frequently.
 The market has been closed since New Year’s Day and no additional cases have been detected in China since Jan.
-3. A woman living in Wuhan traveled with a tour group to Bangkok on Jan.
-8 -- three days after experiencing fever, chills, sore throat and a headache.
-Thai authorities hospitalized her on her arrival.
-Lab studies confirmed she was infected with the 2019-nCoV virus, making her the first case outside China.
-The traveler was a regular visitor to a fresh produce market in Wuhan, but hadn’t visited the one linked to most of the other cases.
-That’s raised the possibility that the pathogen is lurking more widely in the city -- a worrying prospect ahead of the Lunar New Year (on Jan.
+3. Outside China, a man was hospitalized in Japan on Jan.
+10 but discharged five days later.
+He had developed a fever while in Wuhan and later tested positive for 2019-nCoV.
+The Thai case involved a woman living in Wuhan who traveled with a tour group to Bangkok on Jan.
+8, three days after experiencing symptoms.
+Thai authorities confirmed she was infected.
+Neither patient had visited the market linked to most of the other cases.
+That raised the possibility that the pathogen is lurking more widely in the city -- a worrying prospect ahead of the Lunar New Year (on Jan.
 25 this year), which spurs frenzied grocery shopping, including sometimes exotic foods.

 5. What’s a coronavirus?